niltnir/personal-ssg/pages/prose/blog/euclidean.md

 Diagrams are also more tedious because it requires additional tools like Asymptote.

 Nonetheless, geometry has a new place in my heart.
-Gone are the days of *yet another find the length problem*.
+Gone are the days of *just another find the length problem*.
 It's a field where more of its magic is revealed to you the deeper you go.
 But go too far, and you'll start looking for concyclic points in stars and raindrops.`(sidenote "This is the famous Tetris